Course Progression Policy

 Course Progression Procedure

-Lecturers record electronically all student attendance in each face-to-face subject or unit.
-A student whose attendance falls below 85% of the projected attendance for the subject, without approval, is notified in writing by the lecturer and required to meet with the lecturer.
+Where appropriate, lecturers record electronically all student attendance in each face-to-face or online subject or unit.
+A student whose attendance falls below the prescribed attendance for the subject, without approval, is notified in writing by the lecturer and required to meet with the lecturer.
 Lecturers are advised to keep records of the advice and assistance they give students.

-If a student's attendance has fallen below 80% but is at least 70% of the projected attendance for the subject, and the student has met and received approval from the lecturer regarding the circumstances for low attendance, the lecturer may allow the student to progress.
+If a student's attendance has fallen below the prescribed attendance for the subject, and the student has met and received approval from the lecturer regarding the circumstances for low attendance, the lecturer may allow the student to progress.

-If a student’s attendance falls below 80% of the projected attendance for the subject, without approval, the lecturer informs the student, in writing, that they have failed the subject.
+If a student’s attendance falls below the prescribed attendance for the subject, without approval, the lecturer informs the student, in writing, that they are at risk of failing the subject, on the basis that their low attendance may impact their capacity to achieve the learning outcomes of the subject or unit.

-Prior to census date, AC will assess students to determine their course progress or engagement to make sure they are validly enrolled.
+Prior to census date, AC will assess students to determine their course progress or engagement to ensure they are validly enrolled.

 Engagement is defined as a student logging onto their LMS enrolled unit/subject page and/or attending class.